 Now that you have a better idea of what to look for, you will need to know where to begin your search.
 There are a number of great free resources to begin looking for industry research.
 However, the first step is to determine the industry you are in.

 While by this point, you should have some idea of the industry you are in, it is not always so clear.
-You could try an internet search to see what information you can find on your industry, but you will also want to find the NAICS code from www.naics.com.
+You could try an internet search to see what information you can find on your industry, but you will also want to find the NAICS code.
+You can do a NAICS Code Lookup and find the NAICS Code for LLC that matches your industry.

 Here, you use the NAICS identification tool to drill-down through a list of industries to find the appropriate NAICS code for your business.